 One of the hardest lessons of childhood is learning to sit still.
 Preschool offers the benefits of maintaining a thoughtful, physical calm and following instructions during the brain’s most plastic time.

-Preschool can teach your child, for example, that the instruction to sit and listen is followed by a fun story or an exciting lesson.
+This newer Denver preschool can teach your child, for example, that the instruction to sit and listen is followed by a fun story or an exciting lesson.
 The reward for sitting and listening may also be followed by free play, time outside, or another rewarding activity.

 Listening to and following directions from a respected adult is a skill that can be learned early.
 Once learned, your child can move through the kindergarten classroom in confidence because they won’t feel confused by or upset about what’s required of them.